 Javier García was born and educated in Spain and obtained his doctorate from the University of California, Davis.

-Tompkins specializes in contemporary Latin American literature and film.
-She is launching a study abroad program in Buenos Aires for summer 2018.
+Tompkins specializes in Latin American literature and cultural production, theory and film.
+She leads the new online Spanish Translation Certificate and runs a very successful summer abroad program in Buenos Aires, Argentina.

 Primary research focus fo Urioste-Azcorra is contemporary Spanish literature and culture.
 Her secondary research and teaching interest is Digital Humanities.